By Eric Johnson

 “In conflicting speeches Dunn claims to have signed a contract with the St. Louis Cardinals and to have been drafted into military service when he was 18.
 Both could not be true.
 It turns out that neither was true.
 The minimum draft age was still 21 when he graduated; it would not be lowered to 18 until December of that year.
 Neither was it true that he signed with the St. Louis Cardinals even though he said otherwise” (33).

 Dunn reported that one of the places where he played minor league ball for the Cardinals was in Pocatello, ID.
 According to a favorite story, Dunn said he was pitching in the 8th inning of a championship playoff game with no score when the opposing team’s batter hit a sharp single to the center fielder.
 It should have been an easy score for the runner on second, yet the ball was apparently hit so hard that he was thrown out in a close call at the plate.
-As Dunn describes it, this player began to scream obscenities at the umpire, which caused the player to be ejected.
+As Dunn describes it, this player began to scream obscenities at the umpire, which got him ejected from the game.
 As Dunn returned to the mound, the ump supposedly told him, “Paul, forgive him, he doesn’t understand.”
-(Reminiscent of Jesus’s words, “Forgive them, Father, for they do not know what they do.”)
+(Perhaps reminiscent of Jesus’s words, “Forgive them, Father, for they do not know what they do.”)

-Like all of his other baseball stories, this story was absolutely made up.
+Like his other baseball stories, this story was absolutely made up.
 On page 38, Packer writes,

 “Paul Dunn did not pitch the championship game.
 His name did not appear on the Cardinals’ official roster, not even on the list showing players who played fewer than forty-five innings.
 Dunn’s name appeared in no newspaper box score.
 It is nowhere to be found in the extensive files of the Cardinals’ parent organization.”